NullVoxPopuli/react-vs-ember/state-management/README.md

 The parts that do differ and tie redux into the frontend come from the corresponding packages: [react-redux](https://github.com/reduxjs/react-redux) and [ember-redux](https://github.com/ember-redux/ember-redux).
 These packages provide convenience and ease of setup by making assumptions about the development environment and providing some general abstractions and configurations.

-Below is a comparison of the similarities and differences of using redux in both react and ember.
+Next is a comparison of the similarities and differences of using redux in both react and ember.

 ### Without a container

 The following example shows usage without a container, or rather, since naming in programming is very subjective, it defines a container that it used to render a list of things.
-The reason these aren't traditionally containers is because they each contain a template.
+The reason these aren't traditionally containers is because they each contain a template and that template is somewhat coupled to the rendered content (`ul` has `li`s).
 The focus here should be that the `@connect` usage is the exact same in both environments.

 #### Usage in React
 [react/src/ui/components/todo-list.tsx](https://github.com/NullVoxPopuli/react-vs-ember/blob/master/state-management/react/src/ui/components/todo-list.tsx)